euphorie/osha.oiradoc/docs/manuals/editor2.rst

 Setting up a new OiRA tool
 ==========================

 A new OiRA tool is created in two steps.
 First, you define the basic information such as the name of the tool and which kind of evaluation method should be used.
-These settings will stay fixed and cannot be changed later.
+Please note that as for the sector, the name of the tool shows up in the final URL and cannot be changed by you later.
+The evaluation method determines what kind of questions the end-user will see to evaluate a risk.
+It can only be set during creation and cannot be changed later.

 In the second step, you provide more details about the tool, such as introductory text, information about its language and further options.
 You will be able to modify those settings at any time.

 .. _create-oira-tool: